gshutler/hatchet/extending/appenders.md

 It is recommended you make your appender's [logging level](/hatchet/configuration.html#levels) and [message formatting](/hatchet/configuration.html#formatters) configurable in the same way as standard appenders.

-### Configuration

-Appenders are expected to yield themselves to a block, when given, upon
-creation:

-{% highlight ruby %}
-class CustomAppender

-  def intialize
-    yield self if block_given?
-  end

-  def enabled?(level, context)
-    # Code determining whether messages will be logged for the
-    # level and context.
-  end

-  def add(level, context, message)
-    # Code to log a message.
-  end

-end
-{% endhighlight %}

 ### Level management